Skip to content

 Important

-You must be signed in as an administrator to enable or disable lock computer.
+You must be signed in as an administrator to turn the lock computer feature on or off.

 How to Enable Lock Computer for All Users